-Create an Excel 2007 Add-in project with the name Populating Worksheets from a Database, using either Visual Basic or C#.
+Create an Excel add-in project with the name Populating Worksheets from a Database, using either Visual Basic or C#.

-For more information, see How to: Create Visual Studio Tools for Office Projects.
+For more information, see How to: Create Office Projects in Visual Studio.

 Visual Studio opens the ThisAddIn.vb or ThisAddIn.cs file and adds the Populating Worksheets from a Database project to Solution Explorer.